jpswade/jpswade.github.io/_posts/2008-06-18-what-is-a-hacker.md

 I have always been interested in computers, but I have also always been interested in how things work.

-When I was young I didn&#8217;t understand enough about the &#8220;hacking&#8221; to actually be involved with it.
+When I was young I didn't understand enough about the &#8220;hacking&#8221; to actually be involved with it.
 I did however learn a little about phreaking and then software cracking.

 I found it very interesting that with the changes of a few bytes in an executable file you could turn a piece of software from trial to registered.
 To achieve this you must understand the basics of reverse engineering software.
 Often a painstakingly slow process, with little reward at the end.

 Eventually through increasing use of the internet, I began to learn about web servers, mail servers, rfcs, dns, irc and all sorts of scripting languages including perl and php.

-It wasn&#8217;t long before I begin hacking around with these platforms and protocols.
+It wasn't long before I begin hacking around with these platforms and protocols.

 **How did you learn?**

-I&#8217;m very much a hands on learner.
+I'm very much a hands on learner.
 I learn by example, and trial and error, not by reading a book.

 Having said that, I have read books on all sorts of computer related topics, but I find them more useful as a resource than a method of learning.

-It&#8217;s taken me quite some time to fully understand some aspects of the way the things work, especially online.
+It's taken me quite some time to fully understand some aspects of the way the things work, especially online.
 I think learning the basics of how computers and the internet works is a very important part of education.

 It concerns me that the kids of today, although they know how to use computers and the internet, do not understand how it works.

 **What do you make of the new generation of hackers?**

-I don&#8217;t think there is a new generation of hackers.
+I don't think there is a new generation of hackers.
 What I see are the same old spammers, but all new developers.

 Hacking has evolved.